 The most common question we get asked when considering a paver project is, “How much does it cost per square foot to install pavers?”
 Unfortunately, there is no simple answer.

-Sure, we can do calculations all day long to figure out that last week we installed a 430 sf patio for Mrs. Jones for $6,785.00, and yes, with some quick math, we know that it was installed for $15.78 per square foot.
-But we also know that we installed a walkway last week for the Smiths, who lives next door to Mrs. Jones, and it was closer to $26.00 per square foot?
-So what gives?
-Why the difference?
-And what goes into the pricing for each job?
+Sure, we can do calculations all day long to figure out that last week we installed a 430 sf patio for Mrs. Jones for $9,245.00, and with some quick math, we know that it was installed for $21.50 per square foot.
+But what about next door?
+We installed a walkway last week for the Smiths and the price per square foot was closer to $28.00.

 Mrs. Jones’s patio was in the back yard.
 It was fairly accessible for our trucks and machinery to get in and move around.
 The soils had decent drainage and stability.
 There was nothing there that needed to come out first – other than grass and dirt.
-The paver Mrs. Jones chose was a traditional 4 by 8 brick shape that she wanted laid in a herringbone pattern.
+The paver that Mrs. Jones chose was a traditional 4 by 8 brick shape that she wanted laid in a herringbone pattern.

-- Project Type - is it a large area where we can be very efficient with our materials and crews or is it a smaller project with a lot of intricate detail?
+Project Type - Is it a large area where we can be very efficient with our materials and crews or is it a smaller project with a lot of intricate detail?

-- Site Dump - can we leave excavated materials on site or does it need to be hauled away?
+Site Dump - Can we leave excavated materials on site or does it need to be hauled away?

 Paver Choice and Pattern - Were basic pavers and patterns chosen or did the customer choose an upgraded paver with a more complex pattern?

 Since the work site at the Smith's house was less accessible than at Mrs. Jones's, we had to take a lot longer to move materials.
 That, along with a difference in installation pattern contributed to the differences in cost.

 Want to know more about what else can contribute to a difference in cost for your project?
 Check out our contractor comparison worksheet to see if your potential landscaper measures up: